Why do Children in Care Run Away From Home?

 With record numbers of children going missing from care, it's important that we understand the reasons and the triggers behind children running away.

 Through interviews with thousands of young people, NYAS has discovered that a breakdown in communication between young people and care providers is the leading cause for children in care going missing.
-Urgent action is needed to tackle this problem and to safeguard vulnerable young people in care.
+Urgent action is needed to tackle this problem and to safeguard young people in vulnerable situations who are in care.

 Our campaign, Missing the Point, calls on local councils to listen to and take seriously the wishes and feelings of children in their care in order to reduce the risk of them going missing.